satmonkey/MeteorDL/README.md

 MeteorDL has been tested on linux PC (16-core 2.5GHz CPU, 32 GB RAM) with two full-HD cameras simultaneously without any issues.
 On Jetson Nano, the resolution tested was 1280x720.

+**Run time interaction**

+following keys are active for interaction during the run time:

+- ESC - exit
+- 'Q' - increases detector threshold by 0.1
+- 'A' - decreases detector threshold by 0.1